wildfly-extras/wildfly-camel-examples/camel-jpa/README.md

 Learn more
 ----------

-Additional camel-jpa documentation can be found at the [WildFly Camel GitBook](http://wildflyext.gitbooks.io/wildfly-camel/content/components/camel-jpa.html) site.
+Additional camel-jpa documentation can be found at the [WildFly Camel User Guide](http://wildfly-extras.github.io/wildfly-camel/#_camel_jpa) site.